rocket-pool/old.docs.rocketpool.net/src/guides/odao/testing.md

 It can also "dry run" the current interval by pretending that it ended at the latest finalized epoch (at the time of running it) and producing a partial tree from the start of the interval up to that point.

 ::: tip TIP
-For more information on the rewards tree itself and accompanying files, please visit the formal specification: [https://github.com/rocket-pool/rocketpool-research/blob/master/Merkle%20Rewards%20System/merkle-tree-spec.md](https://github.com/rocket-pool/rocketpool-research/blob/master/Merkle%20Rewards%20System/merkle-tree-spec.md).
+For more information on the rewards tree itself and accompanying files, please visit [**the formal specification**](https://github.com/rocket-pool/rocketpool-research/blob/master/Merkle%20Rewards%20System/merkle-tree-spec.md).
 :::

 `treegen` can be used as a standalone binary (currently only built for Linux systems, x64 and arm64) or as a Docker container.